kerryconvery/telehealth/README.md

 ### Commands
 * `lerna bootstrap` - Install all dependencies
+* `lerna run build` - Build all components
-* `lerna run start --stream` - Starts the web service and web client
+* `lerna run start:docker --stream` - Build and starts the application inside a docker container
-* `lerna run test:web-client --stream` - run the web client unit tests
+* `lerna run stop:docker --stream` - Stops the running application
-* `lerna run test:web-service --stream` - run the web service unit tests
+* `lerna run test --stream` - run all unit tests
-* `lerna run test:integration --stream` - run the integration tests (web server must be running first)
+* `lerna run test:integration --stream` - run the integration tests (web service must be running first)

 ### How to run the application
 1. Clone to repository to your local machine
 2. Change the to folder into which the repository was cloned.
 3. Install all dependencies `lerna bootstrap`
-4. Start the web service and web server `lerna run start`
+4. Start the web service and web server `lerna run start:docker --stream`
 5. Navigate your browser to http://localhost:8080

 ### Improvements